What You Need To Know

 Executive Order 202.16 directs employers to provide essential workers with masks free of charge to wear when interacting with the public.

 Business operations: Executive Order 202.34 authorizes businesses to deny entry to individuals who do not wear masks or face-coverings.

-Ski Resorts: Can reopen with 50 percent indoor capacity and with strict health and safety protocols under state-issued guidance starting Friday, November 6.
+Ski Resorts: Reopened with 50 percent indoor capacity and with strict health and safety protocols under state-issued guidance on Friday, November 6, 2020.

-School Graduations: Outdoor, socially distanced graduations of up to 150 people will be allowed beginning June 26th, subject to any outbreaks or significant changes in the metrics.
+School Graduations: Outdoor, socially distanced graduations of up to 150 people were allowed beginning June 26, 2020, subject to any outbreaks or significant changes in the metrics.
 Schools will also be permitted to hold drive-in and drive-through graduation ceremonies this year.

 Summer School: Will be conducted through distance learning this year to help reduce the risk of spread.
 Meal programs and child care services for essential employees will continue.

 Summer Camps: Summer day camps statewide opened on June 29, 2020.